RAMPS: What we do

 Dan gave a presentation at the Electrochemical Methods in Corrosion Research (EMCR) conference in Cambridge, UK.
 We… https://t.co/ZNFlCNdnU1

 Check out this new video of us testing our new Nd:YAG laser for stripping oxides from metal surfaces! https://t.co/wDTQTjUC9h

 - Razieh (Rose) KarimiHaghighi, a PhD candidate in the Wren Group, has been awarded a Women in Nuclear Canada Pioneer scholarship in the graduate student category.

 - Dan Guo, a PhD candidate in the Wren Group, presented a paper at the Electrochemical Methods in Corrosion Research conference in Cambridge, UK.

 - Rose Karimihaghighi, a PhD candidate in the Wren Group, has been awarded an OGS scholarship.

 - Dr. Joseph gave a presentation at the 2018 Information Exchange Meeting on Super-Critical-Water-Cooled Reactors in Montreal.

 - The Wren Group visited the Nuclear Waste Management Organization's Proof Test Facility for an information-exchange session.

-- In November, Dr. Wren attended the Corrosion Prediction and Mitigation for Key Components of Fukushima Daiichi NPS conference in Japan as an invited keynote speaker.
+- Dr. Wren attended the Corrosion Prediction and Mitigation for Key Components of Fukushima Daiichi NPS conference in Japan as an invited keynote speaker.
 Her lecture was entitled "Effects of Chemical and Physical Properties of Solution on Radiolysis Induced Corrosion of Carbon Steel".